gvwilson/thirdbit/src/fiction/iffy/index.md

 when storms battering Brisbane went from a monthly to a weekly occurrence.
-"Temporarily" became "for the duration of the emergency", and by the time she was old enough to ride her treasured bamboo bicycle to school everyone had stopped pretending the emergency was ever going to end.
+"Temporarily" became "for the duration of the emergency", and by the time she was old enough to ride her treasured bamboo bicycle to school people had stopped pretending the emergency was ever going to end.
 The children who had grown up in Hobart called the newcomers "cane toads" or worse until they banded together and made it clear that if you shoved one of them in the hallway